samchsu/cmii-exercise/README.md

 This will install all the necessary dependencies.

-### `npm start`

-Runs the app in the development mode.\
-Upon launch, the Electron Application will run.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.

 ### `npm build`

 This will build the application and create an executable file within the project folder.

 ## Getting Started in "cmii-backend" repository

-In "cmii-backend" directory, you can run:

-### `source venv/Scripts/activate`

-That will enable the venv environment.

 ### `pip install flask`